jpark837/Pymol-Scripts/README.md

 -  int_hbonds.py
    This is only for intramolecular hydrogen bonds
-   usage: int_hbonds('selection as string', cutoff distance in angstrom, angle)
+   usage: int_hbonds('selection as string', minimum cutoff distance in angstrom,       maximum cutoff distance in angstrom, angle)
    e.g. int_hbonds('protein', 3.2, 45)
    Prints and returns a list of tuples.
    Tuple format: (Atom1, Atom2, Residue 1, Residue 2, Distance between pair)